permaweb/ao-cookbook/src/tutorials/begin/index.md

   link: "/tutorials/getting-started/preparations"
 ---

-# Getting Started: An Interactive Tutorial
+# Begin: An Interactive Tutorial

 In this tutorial series, you'll walk through an interactive steps that will help you deepen your knowledge and understanding of the aos environment.